jvcasill/fonetica_fi_f2015/slides/02/index.Rmd

 ---
-title    : Awesome lecture title subtitle : My Lectures author   : Joseph V. Casillas mode     : selfcontained # {standalone, draft}
+title    : How to do cool things subtitle : And be efficient author   : Joseph V. Casillas mode     : selfcontained # {standalone, draft}
 url      : {lib: "../../libraries", assets: "../../libraries/assets"}